 Transcripts of oral testimony from selected hearings are prepared by the Federal News Service and CQRollCall.

-Federal News Service transcripts are available through the FNS Online Store or by subscription to the Federal New Service website.
+Federal News Service transcripts are available by subscription to the Federal New Service website.
 Some FNS transcripts are available on Westlaw, 2010-present (FEDNSUS).
 FNS will create transcripts on demand for hearings that have not created in the normal course of business.

 If the testimony you want isn't available as a transcript, you can try to get a recording of the hearing (see below) and have the recording transcribed.

 Recordings of some hearings are posted free on Congressional Committee web sites.